phoen88/TwitchBAPL_logs/README.md

 This Python project is designed to retrieve and log unban requests for specified Twitch channels and sends formatted logs to a Discord webhook for convenient tracking.

+At this time, it's best used as a backlog logger as Twitch stores appeals dating back to October 2020.

 ## Features

 * Tracks unban requests with statuses of "pending", "approved", "denied", and "canceled".